Civil Contingencies Act 2004

 The Civil Contingencies Act 2004 (c.
-36) is an Act of the Parliament of the United Kingdom that makes provision about civil contingencies.
-It also replaces former Civil Defence and Emergency Powers legislation of the 20th century.
+36) is an act of the Parliament of the United Kingdom that makes provision about civil contingencies.
+It also replaces former civil defence and emergency powers legislation of the 20th century.

-Background to the Act
+Background to the act

 The Civil Contingencies Act 2004 repeals the Civil Defence Act 1948 and the Civil Defence Act (Northern Ireland) 1950.
-Part 1 of the Act establishes a new and broad definition of "emergency".
+Part 1 of the act establishes a new and broad definition of "emergency".
 The definition includes war or attack by a foreign power, which were defined as emergencies under previous legislation, as well as terrorism which poses a threat of serious damage to the security of the United Kingdom and events which threaten serious damage to human welfare in a place in the United Kingdom or to the environment of a place in the United Kingdom.
 Previous legislation, which was enacted during or after the Second World War, provided for civil protection solely in terms of "civil defence", which was defined as "measures, other than actual combat, for affording defence against a hostile attack by a foreign power".
-The Act also broadens the number of local bodies which have duties in the event of an emergency; previous legislation only related to local authorities, police authorities and certain fire authorities.
+The act also broadens the number of local bodies which have duties in the event of an emergency; previous legislation only related to local authorities, police authorities and certain fire authorities.
 Neither strand had seen any significant amendments in a number of years and they were not deemed able to cope in the event of domestic threats to services such as the fuel protests of 2000 or natural threats like the mass flooding in 2000 and the outbreak of foot and mouth disease in 2001.
+Further urgency was caused by the September 11, 2001 terrorist attacks in America, with concerns being raised over the adequacy of existing emergency planning to deal with a similar attack should it happen in the United Kingdom.

-In the wake of these three events, the Deputy Prime Minister, John Prescott, announced a formal review into emergency planning arrangements.
-The review included a public consultation exercise, which generally supported the Government's conclusion that existing legislation was no longer adequate and that new legislation was required.
-A draft Bill was scrutinised in detail by the Joint Committee on the Draft Civil Contingencies Bill, which was very influential in shaping the legislation though several of its proposals (notably creation of a new agency) were rejected.
+In the wake of these events, the Deputy Prime Minister, John Prescott, announced a formal review of emergency planning arrangements.
+The review included a public consultation exercise, which generally supported the government's conclusion that existing legislation was no longer adequate and that new legislation was required.
+A draft bill was scrutinised in detail by the Joint Committee on the Draft Civil Contingencies Bill, which was very influential in shaping the legislation though several of its proposals (notably creation of a new agency) were rejected.

-The Act guides and authorises the creation of a Local Resilience Forum to consider such matters within an existing police force boundary and requires responders to undertake risk assessments, maintain them in a Community Risk Register and to publish this register.
+The act guides and authorises the creation of a Local Resilience Forum to consider such matters within an existing police force boundary and requires responders to undertake risk assessments, maintain them in a Community Risk Register and to publish this register.
 Risks in this context are those that could result in a major emergency.
 This Community Risk Register is the first step in the emergency planning process; it ensures that the plans that are developed are proportionate to the risk.

-The Act
+The act

-The Act is divided into three parts:
+The act is divided into three parts: